 - 4 tbsp cream

 - 4 tbspwhite vinegar or lemon juice

-Add vinegar, stir through.
-Simmer 1-2 mins turn of heat leave 10 mins.
+- Add vinegar, stir through.
+Simmer 1-2 mins turn off heat leave 10 mins.
 Pour into lined sieve drain for a few hours.
 Keeps 2-3 days in fridge